Convergence Analysis of the Random Bisection Method: Introduction

-Finally, \Cref{sec:5} presents numerical experiments designed to validate the theoretical predictions obtained in the previous sections.
-By considering various qualitative features of the root and cut distributions (such as asymmetry or concentration of mass), these experiments also provide insight into the robustness of the predicted convergence behavior and help illustrate general trends in the performance of the algorithm.
+Lastly, \Cref{sec:5} presents numerical experiments to validate the theoretical predictions of the previous sections.
+By considering various features of the root and cut distributions (such as asymmetry or concentration of mass), these experiments provide insight into the robustness of the convergence behavior and illustrate general trends in the algorithm's performance.